United States Patent and Trademark Office, Department of Commerce.

 End List of Subjects

-For the reasons stated in the preamble, 31 CFR parts 30 and 32 are proposed to be amended as follows:
+For the reasons stated in the preamble, the Office amends parts 1 and 42 of title 37 as follows:

 Start Amendment Part